Where am I & Who's in Charge?

-We have a small window of opportunity when our new addition joins us.
+We have a small window of opportunity when our new addition (of whatever age!) joins us.

 Firstly your new addition will investigate his new HQ, and then he wants to know what the rules are and who is running the show.
-Humans tend to leave a sometimes very looooooooonng settling-in period .
+Owners tend to leave a sometimes very looooooooonng settling-in period.
 However your dog is asking himself these questions from the outset... and since we are being so nice to him in an effort for him to 'love' us - his ultimate conclusion is that he is in his own kingdom where he gets to make decisions!
-Uhoh...
+Uuhoh...

-Education in manners and setting up the house rules & boundaries should start the moment your new addition arrives home.
+Education in manners and setting up house rules & boundaries should start the moment your new addition arrives home.
 Dogs are very adaptable animals, and most people are amazed at just how young and how quickly they can learn.

 Making Our Best Friends Happy

 Within our best friends we find comfort.
-We laugh at their antics, we enjoy them accompanying us for exercise, even recent studies have proved that it’s healthier living with a dog; they reduce our heart rate, our stress levels and generally make our lives a little better.
+We laugh at their antics, we enjoy them accompanying us for exercise, even recent studies have proved that it’s healthier living with a dog; they reduce our heart rate, our stress levels and generally make our lives better.
 After all, that bundle of joy will give us unconditional love us like no human can!

 Is the act of dog ownership entirely selfish?
 I have seen enough leather dog beds, diamante collars and homes littered with an assortment of coloured squeaky toys to be assured that dog owners want their dogs to be happy.
 One enigmatic, enthusiastic owner told me her dog should be behaving better now it had a ‘proper’ matching collar and lead set.

-Buying and owning things makes us happy, so naturally we assume we can make our animals happy this way too.
+Buying and owning things makes us humans happy, so naturally we assume we can make our animals happy this way too.
 Sadly I don't observe this to be true; dogs are much closer to nature than we are, only evolving from their wild counterparts circa 30,000 years ago.

-What makes them happy can be difficult for us to comprehend, unless we start thinking Dog, instead of assuming they think like us.
+What makes them happy can be difficult for us to comprehend, unless we start thinking Dog, instead of assuming that they think like us.

 Let's look at Life from the Dog's Perspective